davidlamt/davidltran.com/src/posts/migrating-to-gatsby-and-netlify/index.md

 If you had been around before this migration, you will have noticed that the email subscription box and comments section has vanished.

-I love the connection that comes with dicussing a particular interesting blog post (which is all my posts).
+I love the connection that comes with dicussing a particularly interesting blog post (which is all my posts).
 This is why I previously used Disqus to faciliate comments.

 I may or may not have removed the comments section because I wanted my blog to look as clean as possible.
 Also, I believe that these discussions can also take place on a more well suited platform (like [Twitter](https://twitter.com/davidlamt)).